 Once you have your learning objectives, you can use them as guides while you:

 - Create your assessments.
 Create assessments that accurately assess your learner’s ability to perform the learning objectives.
 Remember to assess the learner’s ability to perform all objectives.
 And don’t add assessment items for anything other than the objectives.
+See this interview/article for more on learning assessments.

 Hopefully you now see the value in creating learning objectives.
 They really help you stay focused on the ultimate goal, which is leading your learners to new behaviors that contribute to your company’s overall goals and success.
-We’ll write more about learning objectives in future posts, so stay tuned.

 - Why Create Learning Objectives?